xakutara/container-tools/README.md

 {{VARIABLE_NAME}}
 ```

+Variable content can be provided from a file location, given the following:
+The file path must be provided in a variable with `_FILE` suffix.
+The file contents will then be used for the variable without the prefix.
+For example, the contents of a file at `$DATA_FILE` will be used as `$DATA`.

-Variable content can be provided in base64 encoded form,
-given the following:
+Variable content can be provided in base64 encoded form, given the following:
 The base64 data must be provided in a variable with `B64_` prefix.
 The decoded data will then be used for the variable without the prefix.
 For example, the content of `$B64_DATA` will be decoded and used as `$DATA`.